-Vesteda has implemented customer due diligence procedures to comply with anti-money laundering legislation relating to tenants and others.
+Vesteda has implemented customer due diligence procedures to comply with anti-money laundering legislation related to tenants and others.
 Vesteda provides employees who are in charge of screening tenants with additional training and reference materials.
 The Compliance department has been expanded, providing more support in the letting process and the assessment of new tenants.
-In addition, Vesteda will organise dilemma workshops in 2022 for the Digital Sales team.
-Please refer to the section Compliance and integrity of this report.
+In addition, Vesteda organises internal dilemma workshops.
+Please see the Compliance and integrity section of this report.

 Risk: Insufficient experience and capabilities within the organisation

-Vesteda has a professional HR department in charge of attracting and retaining highly qualified staff, through recruitment procedures, talent management, training programmes, etc. Please refer to the section Workforce of this report.
+Vesteda has a professional HR department in charge of attracting and retaining highly qualified staff, through recruitment procedures, talent management and training programmes.
+Please see the Workforce section of this report.

-In addition, Vesteda plans to review and update its remuneration policy, which can help in attracting and retaining staff.
+In addition, Vesteda plans to review and update its remuneration policy, which can help it to attract and retain staff.

-Please refer to section Organisation and staff of this report.
+Please see the Organisation section of this report.

-The monitoring of the above-mentioned strategic risks and the effectiveness of internal controls, as well as identifying new strategic risks is the responsibility of the Management Board and the Management Team and will be discussed at least quarterly in 2022 as part of quarterly reporting.
+The monitoring of the above-mentioned strategic risks and the effectiveness of internal controls, as well as the identification of new strategic risks is the responsibility of the Management Board and the Management Team and will be discussed at least quarterly in 2023.

 In the year under review, the Risk Committee frequently discussed Vesteda’s digital organisation and the risks related to our IT systems and possible cybercrimes and attacks with the D&I Manager.
 The Treasury Manager reported to the Risk Committee on a quarterly basis on the compliance with Vesteda’s funding targets, including stress tests on liquidity and financial covenants.
 The Internal Audit Manager reported to the Risk Committee on ISAE controls.
 Furthermore, the Compliance Officer reported on Compliance risks, including matters related to data protection.
 The Risk Committee currently puts more focus on sustainability risks and will continue to do so going forward.

-Vesteda updated its Risk Management Policy in 2021.
+Vesteda updated its Risk Management Policy and Risk Charter in 2022.

 ‘In control’ statement